 with Mark Reifschneider

-This beginner bee keeping class will educate those interested in getting involved with BEES.
-Some of the discussion will be about assembling bee equipment, installing a nuc, controlling swarming, and dealing with varro mites.
-Other topics will be how and when to harvest honey, split hives and winterize the bees. *$50, the cost of book and donation to the local bee keeper?s association, given to the instructor on the first night of class.
+This class will educate those interested in getting involved with bees.
+Lessons will include assembling bee keeping equipment, installing a “nuc” (nucleus colony), controlling swarming, and dealing with varroa mites.
+Other topics—such as how and when to harvest honey, how to split hives, and how to winterize—will be covered.

 On the first night of class, the instructor will collect $50 from each participant to cover the cost of the textbook and for a donation to the local beekeepers’ association.

 Introduction to American Sign Language

 Students will learn basic ASL communication.
 Course includes sign vocabulary, grammatical structures, fingerspelling, numbers and expressive and receptive signing activities.